Esther Chapter 4

 Transliteration:mārdᵊḵay Pronunciation; mor-dek-ah’-ee “little man” or “worshiper of Mars” cousin and adoptive father of queen Esther; son of Jair of the tribe of Benjamin; deliverer under Divine providence of the children of Israel from the destruction plotted by Haman the chief minister of Ahasuerus; institutor of the feast of Purim For more info click here

-4:14 For if you are completely silent at this time, then relief and deliverance shall rise up to the Jews from another place; but you and your father’s house shall be destroyed: and who knows if you have attained to the kingdom for [such] a time as this?
+4:14 Because if you are completely silent now, then relief and deliverance will rise up to the Jews a different direction; but you and your father’s house will be perish: And who knows?
+You may have come to royal position just for a time like this?

 Esther appoints a fast